kjosib/kjosib.github.io/instrumentation.md

 ## Application to Distributed Computing and/or Microservices

-One more thing yet to be considered is *travelling context*.
+Another thing yet to be considered is *travelling context*.
 This becomes interesting in a more event-driven system possibly with various and distributed streams of processing.
 In this case, it becomes necessary to connect the many sets of instrumentation events which ultimately stem from the same user-visible transaction -- perhaps even in some sort of network or hierarchy.